truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 	Where
 * *devname* is the dev name of a disk.
 * *wipemode* is the wipe mode you want to use on the disc.
 Options are QUICK, FULL, and FULL_RANDOM.
-* *true/false* for synccache determines if you want the disk to syncronize with the cache after it wipes.
-The defualt is true.
+* *true/false* for synccache determines if you want the disk to synchronize with the cache after it wipes.
+The default is true.
 * *true/false* for swap_removal_options determines if you want the disk to remove the entry for the swap file or swap partition after wiping.
-The defualt is true.
+The default is true.

 {{< expand "Disk Wipe Modes">}}
 {{< truetable >}}